 The iCare Malaria P. falciparum + P. vivax Tri-line Rapid Test Kit is a convenient and accurate way to test for malaria infection.
 The test kit detects two specific soluble proteins in red blood cells and whole blood.
 These proteins are specific for Plasmodium falciparum and P. vivax, which are the most common types of malaria.

-The rapid diagnostic tests detect parasites in blood and provide an immediate visual readout.
-A peripheral blood sample is collected using a heel or finger prick and results can be available in 20 minutes.
+The Malaria PF PAN test kits are rapid diagnostic tests designed to detect parasites in blood and provide an immediate visual readout.
+A peripheral blood sample is collected using a heel or finger prick, and the Malaria PF PAN test kits can deliver results in just 20 minutes.
 This type of test is a low-cost option for diagnosis, as there is no need for a laboratory.
-It requires no specialist services, little training and minimal infrastructure.
-It can even be performed in remote areas.
+The Malaria PF PAN test kits require no specialist services, little training, and minimal infrastructure, making them highly suitable for use even in remote areas.

 OnSite Malaria Pf/Pan Ag Rapid Test

-This rapid malaria test kit uses a sandwich principle to detect malaria parasites in blood.
-The test kit uses a nitrocellulose strip with lysed red blood cells, a monoclonal anti-HRP-2 antibody, and pLDH, a malaria antigen.
-This combination provides good sensitivity and specificity.
+The Malaria PF test kits are rapid diagnostic tools that utilize a sandwich principle to detect malaria parasites in blood.
+Malaria PF test kits consist of a nitrocellulose strip containing lysed red blood cells, a monoclonal anti-HRP-2 antibody, and pLDH, which is a malaria antigen.
+This combination of components ensures both good sensitivity and specificity in detecting malaria infections.

 The test kit detects circulating antigens from the malaria protozoan in the blood of healthy individuals.
 It also detects the presence of IgG and IgM antibodies to the malaria protozoan.
 The results are ready in 20 minutes or less.